-The most underrated kitchen technique for hormone and weight-loss patients isn't a recipe — it's the sheet pan.
+The most underrated kitchen technique for hormone and weight-loss patients isn't a recipe.
+It's the sheet pan.
 One piece of equipment, one trip to the oven, four servings of dinner with leftovers built in.
 The version below is the one we recommend most often: chicken thighs over root vegetables, in 30 minutes.

 Adapted loosely from EatingWell's sheet-pan chicken thigh pattern, with the protein math tightened.